U.S. Route 301 in Maryland: History

 The Maryland Department of Transportation built a dumbbell interchange to replace the superstreet intersection with MD 304.
 The interchange project constructed a bridge carrying MD 304 over US 301.
 This interchange was the top transportation priority for Queen Anne's County for years and was pushed for by students at Queen Anne's County High School after a student at the school was killed in an accident at the intersection in 2010.
 A groundbreaking ceremony was held on September 23, 2014, with several Queen Anne's County commissioners and representatives from state government in attendance.
 The interchange opened to traffic on August 15, 2017.

+The Pearl Harbor Memorial bridge was expanded to seven lanes, four eastbound and three westbound, from the fall 2017 to the spring of 2018.
+The expansion narrowed each of the lanes from 12 to 11 feet, and the shoulders from three feet to one foot.
+The renovation was completed after eight months of work and the improved layout was implemented in time for Memorial Day of 2018, helping to reduce congestion during peak eastbound travel times.

 On January 10, 2019, US 301 in Delaware was shifted to a tollway linking the divided US 301 in Maryland with Delaware Route 1, providing a multi-lane alternative to I-95 between northern Delaware and Washington, D.C.
-As a result, MD 299 intersection became the last exit before toll, and US 301 no longer narrowed to a two-lane roadway as it reached the Delaware state line.
+As a result, US 301 was realigned and rebuilt into a four-lane roadway as it reached the Delaware state line.

-The Maryland Transportation Authority has been studying the Governor Harry W. Nice Memorial Bridge over the Potomac River since about 2006, and identified a preferred alternative which involved replacing the two-lane span with a new bridge with four lanes, shoulders and a new two-way bike and pedestrian trail.
+The Maryland Transportation Authority has been studying the twinning or replacement of the Harry W. Nice Memorial Bridge over the Potomac River since about 2006, and identified a preferred alternative which involved replacing the two-lane span with a new bridge with four lanes, shoulders and a new two-way bike and pedestrian trail.
 On November 21, 2016, the Maryland Transportation Authority Board voted unanimously to build a new four-lane bridge just north of the current structure.
 Construction began in June 2020.
 A ribbon-cutting ceremony for the new bridge was held on October 12, 2022, with Governor Larry Hogan in attendance, while the bridge opened to traffic the following day.

+On June 27, 2023, the eastbound exit and entrance at exit 31 was permanently closed to improve safety at the intersection of Whitehall Road and Skidmore Drive.

+Between September 16, 2023, and October 1, 2023, a pilot project took place in which the westbound entrances at MD 8, Duke Street, and Shopping Center Road on Kent Island were closed from 10 a.m. to 8 p.m. on Saturday and Sunday in order to keep through traffic approaching the Chesapeake Bay Bridge on US 50 and reduce traffic along MD 18.
+The westbound ramp closures on Kent Island will return in 2024 on weekends and Monday holidays from May 18 to September 2.